How to Deal with Anxiety: 10 Proven Ways

 Main Symptoms of Anxiety

-Anxiety feels different from one person to another.
-However, we’ve listed below some of the most common symptoms you should keep an eye on:
+Anxiety feel different from one person to another.
+However, we’ve listed below some of the most common symptoms you should keep an eye on.

 - Having chronic headaches or stomach aches